Syncroness-Inc/cef/Docs/ProjectDocs/DesignDescription.md

 The DebugPort system has the following attributes:

 * Packet based (rather than serial stream)
-* Easily accomodates different physical layers (i.e. serial, USB, ethernet...)
+* Easily accommodates different physical layers (i.e. serial, USB, ethernet...)
 * Initial serial implementation does not support ack/nack or retry
 * Arbitrates among ES requestors for priority for transmit priority